karfcz/kff/docs/view.md

 * The `refresh` method is called on any state change.
 You do any DOM updating according to the new state here.
 Usually it is being called many times during the life cycle for the whole component tree.
 You should carefully decide when to do actual DOM manipulations and when not.
 Do not blindly make changes to the DOM for every `refresh` call as it leads to bad performance and UX.

 * The `destroy` method is called when the view is being destroyed (and the element is usualy removed from teh DOM).
-This occurs when the view is inside the `:each` od `:if` binder, or when some ancestor view called the destroyAll method manually.
+This occurs when the view is inside the `:each` od `:if` binder, or when some ancestor view called the `destroyAll` method manually.
 You should clean up any local state and remove any listeners, timers etc. here.

-The lifecycle methods has no arguments.
+The lifecycle methods have no arguments.

 ### Hello World Example